surfstudio/flutter-surf-lint-rules/README.md

 ## Description

-Lint rules for "Surf" company.
+Lint rules used by "Surf".

 ## Installation